-Though solo travel is trending nowadays, it is still advisable to travel in pairs or in groups.
+Though solo travel is trending nowadays, it is still advisable to travel in pairs or groups.
 It is always safer to have someone along with you so you can watch out for each other.
 If you go missing or something bad happens, your friends or relatives can immediately report your case.
-During this emergency, time is crucial to the rate of survival of the victim and capturing the person responsible.
+During this emergency, time is crucial to the victim’s survival rate and capturing the person responsible.

 3. Onboard Fire

 This is the accident that cruise lines fear the most.
 A cruise ship fire can put passengers and crew in great danger and lead to major injuries.
 Fortunately, this incident is very rare is most often because of the carelessness of the cruise lines.

 Since cruise ships are like a contained city on a ship, passengers have limited options when a fire breaks out.
 It is also impractical to evacuate thousands of passengers on lifeboats.
 There are also lots of hazards present during this incident.
 It can cause burns, suffocation, and lung problems.
 When the fire is put out, a power outage might arise due to irreparable damage to electric wires.